 I would like to conclude my post to you with a very helpful quote I got from Dembling’s article:

-“The description that introverts seem to relate most strongly to is the idea that Jung presented, that introverts are drained of energy by interaction, and gain energy in solitude and quiet, whereas extroverts gain energy in social situations with interaction.
+“The description that introverted people seem to relate most strongly to is the idea that Jung presented, that introverts are drained of energy by interaction, and gain energy in solitude and quiet, whereas extroverts gain energy in social situations with interaction.
 It seems to be most strongly an energy thing –- where you get your energy and what takes it out of you.”